top of page

 professional health

-Know all the things, diagnose, and treat.
-Repeat.
+Know all the things.

-Yet this felt inherently wrong.
+Yet this way of being felt inherently wrong.

-The human parts of me - my heart, my intuition, my desire to witness and support - were being
+The human parts of me—my heart, my intuition, my desire to truly witness and support—were being suppressed by the very system in which I worked.

-To be honest, I wasn't entirely sure how I wanted to show up and often found myself anxiously wondering, is this it?
-Is this all it's ever going to be?
+I often wondered: “Is this it?
+Is this all it’s ever going to be?”

 Exploring your experiences and developing who you are as a person, brings your humanity into healthcare.